 The overall share of self employment in the UK rose from a 12 per cent in 1984 to 14 per cent share in 1994.
 This then fell to 13 per cent in 2004.
-By 2014 this share is expected to have contracted further to just over 11 per cent - representing a contraction from 3.87 million to 3.58 million across the UK between 2004 and 2014.
-When interpreting trends in selfemployment it should be borne in mind that changes reflect a number of different factors, including tax treatment, the balance of incentives and disincentives to becoming self-employed, and different motivations: some individuals make a positive decision to become selfemployed, while others feel 'pushed' into self-employment.
+By 2014 this share is expected to have contracted further to just over 11 per cent - representing a contraction from 3.87 million to 3.58 million across the UK between 2004 and 2014. interpreting trends employment it should be borne in mind that changes reflect a number of different factors, including tax treatment, the balance of incentives and disincentives to becoming self-employed, and different motivations: some individuals make a positive decision to become employed, while others feel 'pushed' into self-employment.